Content Marketing for SaaS: The 9-Step Guide

 Type in the term “project management” in your tool.

-You can even play around with the “Keyword Difficulty” part to find easier topics or keywords that you can target for your content strategy.
+You can play around with the “Keyword Difficulty” part to find easier topics or keywords that you can target for your content strategy.

 Here are some best practices you can follow while conducting keyword research: